jackbsteinberg/std-toast/README.md

   (Note: if animations were applied, the toast may not be entirely invisible at the time this event fires)
     - TODO: should we consider separate events for the start and end of any close animation?
       This seems hard to do correctly if the user customizes the animation, though.
-- `"actionclick"`: the toast's call-to-action button or link was clicked, if one exists
+- `"actionclick"`: the toast's call-to-action button or link was clicked, if one exists TODO

 ### `showToast(message, options)`